Data Points from Alumni to Give You Confidence in Your B-School Investment

 Nearly all would recruit a student from their alma mater for a job

 Overall, 95 percent of responding alumni indicate that they would recruit a student for a job opening from their alma mater.
 This should give you confidence in your decision to pursue a graduate management education not only because it demonstrates the value employers see in business school graduates, but because it demonstrates the power of network to drive your career progression.
 Being a part of a business school network can be an incredible resource as you navigate job opportunities in the future.
 Overall, 75 percent of alumni agree that their graduate management education developed their professional network.
 Interestingly, an even higher percentage of 2016 and 2017 graduates say the same (83%), an indication of the increasing emphasis business schools have placed on network development in recent years.

 Knowing all that they know now—considering everything they put into earning their degree and everything they got out of it—would business school alumni make the same decision again?
 The vast majority (93%) say that they would still make the same decision to earn their graduate business degree.
 Just shy of 3 in 4 (72%) say "definitely yes", and an additional 21 percent say "probably yes".

 Will you be among the next generation of business school graduates to reap the benefits of a graduate management education?
-Start your journey to business school today by using the School Search page to search for programs by location, degree type, program length, and format to find the programs that are the best fit for you and your goals.
+Start your journey to business school today by using the Program Finder to search for programs by location, degree type, program length, and format to find the programs that are the best fit for you and your goals.